Day 03 (S2)

 "Another time, Cricket."
 Rina sighed as she and the others walked away.

-Near nightfall they approach the town of Riverbend.
+Near nightfall they approached the town of Riverbend.
 Despite being near the river, it was not as wet as Vorovni.
 It stood slightly higher than the River Nives - the same river that runs through Vorovni, through the Pixie Woods, and all the way to the north of the mainland.
-South of here, the river runs through Castle Frey in Pennislovica, then continues south through Cruld in Drusk, and empties into the ocean on the southern end of Kay'Lend.
+South of here, the river ran through Castle Frey in Pennislovica, then continued south through Cruld in Drusk, and emptied into the ocean on the southern end of Kay'Lend.

 Rina with her elf eyes could see movement - there appears to be people within the town.